 In recent years, Pete has performed with Jim & Ashley Cash; he appears on their EP, which was released in November 2006.
 Pete also appears on Pedal Giant Animals by Stan Whitaker & Frank Wyatt, which was released in December 2006.
 Pete has performed on fretless bass guitar with Paul Reisler's Kid Pan Alley ensemble.
 In 2012, Pete's jazz-rock fusion group Ancient Moon reunited to perform at the Langley Music Fest.
-In 2012 and 2013, Pete performed with Steve Albrecht and friends at the Langley Music Fest.
+From 2012-2017 (except 2014), Pete performed with Steve Albrecht and friends at the Langley Music Fest.
 Also, Pete has performed with Datta and Rachael-Jayne Groover in their renowned inspirational workshops.

 Pete has performed live as a solo artist and in various groups for over four decades, and he has been a music instructor in Northern Virginia since 1974.
 Pete's primary interest continues to be the art of music composition and notation (he has composed hundreds of works in various styles); playing bass guitar, piano, and guitar; and singing.

 Pete's solo debut Life’s Mystery was released online on 12/12/2008 and on CD on 6/17/2010 by North America East Recordings.
 All 14 tracks are now available at several online stores including iTunes, Amazon MP3, Rhapsody, eMusic, Zune, Google Play, and Spotify.